 Your GP will order appropriate tests based on their examination which may include:

-Electroencephalogram (EEG)–Using electrodes attached to your head, your doctors can measure the electrical activity in your brain.
-This helps to look for patterns to determine if and when another seizure might occur, and it can also help them rule out other possibilities.
+Electroencephalogram (EEG) – Using electrodes attached to the surface of your scalp, your doctor can measure the electrical activity in your brain.
+This helps to look for abnormal patterns and possibly to determine if and when another seizure might occur.
+It can also help them rule out other possibilities.

 Types of epilepsy doctors

-Neurologists are doctors who specialise in treating disorders of the nervous system, including the central nervous system which includes the brain.
+Neurologists are doctors who specialise in treating disorders of the nervous system, which includes the brain.
 Typically your general practitioner will refer you to a neurologist for further evaluation.

-Neurologists are one type of epilepsy doctors, however, you may also need to see an epileptologist depending on your situation.
+Neurologists are specialised doctors, however, you may need to see an epileptologist depending on your condition.
 A neurologist can look after you if you are diagnosed with seizures or a manageable case of epilepsy.

 Epileptologists are neurologists who have taken specialised training in treating epilepsy.
-Your neurologist may refer you to an epileptologist if you experience severe epilepsy, have complications, or several medications have been unsuccessful.
+Your neurologist may refer you to an epileptologist if you experience severe epilepsy, are suffering complications, or several medications have been unsuccessful in managing your epilepsy.

 Treatments for seizures